jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 The cleaning jobs have produced standardized, analysis-ready versions of the Folderyear_List, Businesstype_List, and City_List in CSV and efficient Parquet formats.
 # 5.3.
 Cataloged Metadata:
 The Glue Crawler successfully created metadata tables in the businesslicences2025-data-catalog-jonel, making the data easily discoverable and queryable.
 # 5.4.
-Content Summary (from Descriptive Stats & Summarization - Step 5):
+Data Summarization: Content Summary (from Descriptive Stats & Summarization - Step 5):

 5.4.1.
 Folderyear_List: Provides a defined set of [Number] years, ranging from [Min Year] to [Max Year], relevant to the business licence analysis.